Installation

 source my_venv/bin/activate

-# Installing pytest and additional packages + pytest
+# Installing pytest and additional packages as well

 # Installing Python colorspace (from current main branch)